 Vegan Korean Bbq Brussels Sprouts

 Although brussels are typically cooked with perhaps a little bit of olive oil or some balsamic for sweetness, this recipe ties in intricate flavors that offers a flavor profile that’s both savory and sweet.

-What’s wonderful about this recipe is that it’s quick, easy, features staples ingredients, it’s sweet, it’s spicy, the sauce can easily be made in bulk, it’s perf for any season, is perf as a main dish, side dish, and the sauce can be used in a myriad of other dishes!!
+What’s wonderful about this recipe is that it’s quick, easy, features staples ingredients, it’s sweet, it’s spicy, the sauce can easily be made in bulk, it’s perf for any season, is perf as a main dish, side dish, perf for any season, and the sauce can be used in a myriad of other dishes!!